DinoChiesa/Apigee-JWT-with-JWKS/README.md

 * npm v6+
 * the curl utility
 * an apigee org + environment
+* A terminal shell

 1. Prepare:
+   Open the terminal shell. cd into the tools directory.
    ```
    cd tools
    npm install